USS Carl Vinson (CVN 70) Conducts Flight Operations in Philippine Sea

-211229-N-PV401-1045 PHILIPPINE SEA (Dec.
-29, 2021) An E-2D Advanced Hawkeye, assigned to the “Black Eagles” of Carrier Airborne Early Warning Squadron (VAW) 113, is moved across the flight deck of Nimitz-class aircraft carrier USS Carl Vinson (CVN 70), Dec.
-29, 2021.
+220102-N-YN807-1230 PHILIPPINE SEA (Jan.
+2, 2022) An F/A-18F Super Hornet, assigned to the “Bounty Hunters” of Strike Fighter Squadron (VFA) 2, taxis on the flight deck of Nimitz-class aircraft carrier USS Carl Vinson (CVN 70), Jan.
+2, 2022.
 Carl Vinson Carrier Strike Group is on a scheduled deployment in the U.S. 7th Fleet area of operations to enhance interoperability through alliances and partnerships while serving as a ready-response force in support of a free and open Indo-Pacific region.
-(U.S. Navy photo by Mass Communication Specialist Seaman Elizabeth Grubbs)
+(U.S. Navy photo by Mass Communication Specialist 3rd Class Megan Alexander)

 |Date Taken: